adammotzel/secret-box/README.md

 The Secret Box is a locally controlled, offline password manager written in Python.
 I created it to learn more about modern encryption techniques and storage security.
 The project name was inspired by Patrick Star and his impenetrable [secret box](https://www.youtube.com/watch?v=n4BbMWKzYUI).

-The project was developed using Python `3.12.8` with the following external dependencies:
+This was developed using Python `3.12.8` with the following external dependencies:
 - `cryptography`: Provides cryptographic recipes and primitives for Python.
 - `argon2-cffi`: Provides Argon2 password hashing via CFFI.